Engage with one another, develop knowledge and skills, share expertise, and contribute to our community.

 For anyone interested in attending, you are fully welcome!
 Even if you do not have a pressing challenge you are ready to discuss, we encourage you to participate in supporting other members and contributing to the valuable discussions and learning.

-About the Facilitator
+About the Facilitator:

-David Kading, MS, ACC is a facilitator, consultant, and executive coach with over a decade of experience in leadership development, experiential learning, and organization development.
-He is the past president of CBODN (2023-2025) where he launched the Mastermind Series as a way for members to access deeper peer-to-peer learning opportunities in addition to CBODN’s various presenter-led programming options.
+He is the past president of CBODN (2023-2025) where he launched the Peer Consulting Group as a way for members to deepen peer-to-peer learning opportunities in addition to CBODN’s various presenter-led programming options.

 Important Registration Note, PLEASE READ:

 If you sign-up and then find that you are unable to attend, please let us know by emailing admin@cbodn.org and cc’ dkading030@outlook.com.
 It’s no problem!
 Life happens.
-But we will provide your seat to the next member of our community on the waitlist and ensure a fruitful session for attendees.
+But we will provide your seat to the next member of our community on the waitlist to ensure a fruitful session for attendees.

 Attended Before?